anuzk13/ScanningAndDetecting3DObjects/README.md

-# Scanning and Detecting 3D Objects
+# Scanning and detecting 3D objects

 Record spatial features of real-world objects, then use the results to find those objects in the user's environment and trigger AR content.